PeijaEn/Pewlett-Hackard-Analysis/README.md

 ### Technology Used
 - Quick DBD
-  - Used to showcase the entity relationship diagram(s) of the provided data
+  - Used to showcase the entity relationship diagram (also called ERD) of the provided data
 - PostgresSQL
   - Used to create the Database from provided CSV files
 - pgAdmin